kevinab107/QiskitPulseRL/README.md

 !pip install protobuf
 ```

-TODO: Currently the projects setup.py has issues with managing dependancies.
+TODO: Currently the projects setup.py has issues with managing dependencies.
 Fix and provide commands for "training", "load best policy".